 No. It is the college’s responsibility to provide reasonable accommodations at no cost to registered and eligible students with disabilities.

 Yes.
 Section 504, Subpart E of the Rehabilitation Act (1973), states specifically that a post-secondary institution may not impose rules that prohibit the use of recorders in the classroom for students with disabilities.
-See Equipment Loans (9.2) for additional information.

 No. Extended time is a reasonable accommodation for a student with a disability whose documentation specifically calls for that accommodation.
 The institution is required to ensure that the student is provided additional time to complete tests in order to provide an equal opportunity for that student.
+Ask for more information on the CCC Testing Accommodation process by visiting the Testing Center webpage.

 No. Academic requirements that the institution can show are essential to the student’s course of study do not have to be modified or accommodated.
 In other words, the institution would not have to change a requirement if it could demonstrate that such a change would fundamentally alter the nature of the course.